Networking, Campus Network Switches

 What if I have used all of the ports on a switch stack and need more ports?

 One of the benefits of using switch stacks is that we are able to add additional members very easily.
-If you find that you do not have enough available ports to patch a jack, please contact Technology Services Networking.
-We will first send a list of ports that have not been used in the past 365 days and ask if they can be re-used.
-If there are not enough ports available, we will install additional stack members as needed.
+If you find that you do not have enough available ports to patch a jack, IT Pros can identify underutilized ports that can be re-used via Iris (Networking, Iris Scenarios: Running a Port Utilization report).
+If there are not enough ports available after re-using all available underutilized ports, please contact Technology Services Networking who will install additional stack members as needed.

 I have additional questions